kterashi/QML_HEP/README.md

 The qcl_classification.py and qcl_utils.py in Quantum Native Dojo are licensed under the BSD 3-Clause "New" or "Revised" License.

 ## VQC algorithm with IBM Qiskit:
 The IBM [Qiskit](https://github.com/Qiskit/qiskit) framework has to be first installed.
-The VQC codes used for IBM Q quantum machine and QASM simulator are provided separately.
+The VQC algorithm provided in the [Qiskit Aqua](https://github.com/Qiskit/qiskit-aqua) framework is used.
+The VQC codes used with the IBM Q quantum machine and QASM simulator are provided separately.

 - run_vqc_qc_loop.sh : shell script to run VQC on IBM Q machine
 - vqc_qc.py : main python script to run on IBM Q machine